martinhulenyi/martinhulenyi.github.io/_publications/03_eu_funds_growth.md

 - positive spillover effects of EU Funds on nearby regions, although these effects are less robust.
 - negative correlation between the EU Funds and the votes for the Conservative party in the 2017 elections

+## References

+Dall’erba, S. and Fang, F. (2017).
+A meta-analysis of the estimated impact of Structural Funds on regional growth.
+Regional Studies, 51.

+Ertur, C. and Koch, W. (2007).
+Growth, technological interdependence and spatial externalities: Theory and evidence.
+Journal of applied econometrics, 22(6):1033–1062.

+Mankiw, N. G., Romer, D., and Weil, D. N. (1992).
+A contribution to the empirics of economic growth.
+The quarterly journal of economics, 107(2):407–437.

 ## Recommended citation
 {{ page.citation }}